Aidoc_Logo_-_Reverse_(1)

 A Clinical Use-Case: The Clinical Impact of AI for Triaging C-Spine Fractures

-Last month, we received our third FDA clearance within just 9 months for our AI solution for triaging cervical spine fractures.
-While I’m personally very proud of our team- this is truly a win for patients, radiologists and other physicians across the nation.
-At this moment, there are dozens of AI algorithms being built for healthcare.
-Yet, the critical question we have to ask ourselves is whether these algorithms have a true clinical impact?
+In 2019, we received an FDA clearance for our AI solution for triaging cervical spine fractures.
+While we’re proud of our team for the accomplishment – this has truly proven to be a win for patients, radiologists and physicians worldwide.
+At this very moment, there are dozens of AI algorithms being built for healthcare.
+Yet the critical question we have to ask ourselves is whether these algorithms have a true clinical impact.

-I wanted to share a recent clinical story in which Aidoc’s C-Spine solution assisted in triaging a patient, ensuring them a faster course of treatment.
-This feedback is what makes us tick, and articulates the value one can get by using an AI triage solution.
+We want to share a clinical scenario in which Aidoc’s C-Spine solution assisted in triaging a patient, ensuring them a faster course of treatment.
+This feedback is what makes us tick, and articulates the value hospitals can get by using an AI triage solution.

 The clinical workup

-We deployed our cervical spine solution at a hospital in the Northeast on June 13th, 2019.
-They had been using our ICH solution for over 6 months already.
+We deployed our cervical spine solution at a hospital in the Northeast on June 13, 2019.
+They had been using our ICH solution for over six months already.

 A day after the first go-live, we had the first positive C-spine case: